SAP-samples/teched2024-AD181/exercises/ex1/README.md

 ## Overview

 In this unit, we want to create a customer loyalty program application.
-Customer can get bonus points for their purchases of products and can redeem these points.
+Customers can get bonus points for their purchases of products and can redeem these points.

-Generative AI powered Development using Joule in SAP Build Code.
+We will take advantage of generative AI powered development using Joule in SAP Build Code for:

-1. Data Model and Service Creation
+- Data Model and Service Creation

-2. Sample Data
+- Sample Data

-3. Application Logic
+- Application Logic

 ## Introduction to SAP Build Code